OmShende26/Assignment-2/README.md

+Name: Om Vijay Shende
+Roll No: CE22B083

+# A2 Dimensionality Reduction, Visualization, and Classification Performance

 ## Files
 - PCA_mushroom.ipynb: Full, reproducible workflow with code, plots, and narrative cells.
 It prints shapes after encoding, standardization status, scree plots, selected k, 2D PCA scatter, and classification reports for both models.[2][3]
 - README.md (this file): How to run, design choices, and rubric-aligned justifications grounded in PCA and LR.